International School of Qingdao: English

-All students in grades 1-8 take basic English classes.
-Students begin with focuses on spelling and grammar, then transition to reading novels and writing essays as they approach high school.
+All students in take foundational English classes.
+Students begin with focusing on spelling and grammar, then transition to reading novels and writing essays as they approach high school.
 High school students are required to have four credits of English.
-In additional to standard high school English classes, the school offers two AP English classes: Lit and Lang, with each being offered every other year.
+In addition to standard high school English classes, the school offers two AP English classes: Lit and Lang, with each being offered every other year.

-ELL
+ELS

-Students who are new to the English language are required to take ELL in place of taking English class and foreign language with the rest of their grade.
-This is offered for students in grades 1–8.
-By high school, a student's English level must be sufficient enough for them to join regular English classes.
+Students who are new to the English language are required to take ELS in place of taking Chinese classes.
+This is offered for students in grades 1 through 8.
+By high school, a student's English level must be sufficient for them to join regular English classes and learn Chinese or another foreign language when offered.